 We need therefore to turn this situation around by replacing resentment and pain with positive emotions.
 Next time you find yourself ruminating, don’t try to suppress your thoughts, because you’ll only find it rebounds, and you’ll ruminate even more.
 Allow the thoughts to arise but stand back from them as if they are nothing to do with you.

-It’s like picking up a pebble from the beach.
-You could try examining it from different angles, then when you’re done, put it back down.
+It’s like picking up a pebble.
+Try examining one from different angles, then when you’re done, put it back down.
 This approach derives from a treatment approach called acceptance and commitment therapy (ACT).
 The principles, as you may have guessed, are rooted in mindfulness.

 Positive feelings are altogether different.
 They help us to feel expansive, to come up with new ideas and possibilities and to consider opportunities rather than problems.
 So how do we go about moving from one state of affairs to another?